 - Cell phones do not work on the river and could easily get damaged.
 Only bring it if it is your camera, make sure to put it in airplane mode, turn off blue tooth and GPS to help your battery last longer.

 One final piece of advice…

 - Don’t pee in your shorts.
 It’s not worth it.
 This does connect to packing because if you do this, your shorts will stink and you will likely get a “rafter’s butt” rash.
 Listen to your guides, and remember “privacy is given” on the river!

 Concluding Thoughts on What to Pack and Wear Rafting

 With this list of tips about what to wear rafting, I probably forgot something.
 You probably will too.
 That’s okay.
 A lot of hardships, especially when we are outside of our comfort zone have to do with our attitudes, outlooks and reactions.
 If you realize on day one you forgot something, don’t beat yourself up!
 Make a new friend, ask a guide and I’m willing to bet it will work out.
 And when in doubt, go sit by the river and everything will be okay.

 Articles about packing for your Grand Canyon rafting tour.
 See All Our Gear Posts

 Women guides share tips on best feminine hygiene practices and products for camping on whitewater rafting trips.

-Do I Really Need Rain Gear?
+Rain Gear For Rafting Trips Do I Really Need Rain Gear?
 Yes!
-You really do need a rain gear when river rafting, and here’s why: You will be getting wet.
-Which feels great when the…
+You really do need a rain gear when river rafting, and here’s why: You will be getting wet.…